schmidtdominik/Rainbow/README.md

-# Rainbow DQN 🌈
+# Rainbow 🌈

-*Rainbow DQN implementation that outperforms the paper's (Hessel, et al. 2017) results on 40% of games while using 20x less data.* This was developed as part of an undergraduate university course on scientific research and writing.
-The accompanying paper including results on the ALE can be found [here]().
+*An implementation of Rainbow DQN which outperforms the paper's (Hessel et al. 2017) results on 40% of tested games while using 20x less data.* This was developed as part of an undergraduate university course on scientific research and writing.
+The accompanying paper, including results on the ALE, can be found [here]().
 The results are also available as a spreadsheet [here](https://docs.google.com/spreadsheets/d/1ncCFIno4o83JmosAwj30XvIfWSIbO5btomfTrzEr4xE).

 ### Key Changes and Results
 - We implemented all components apart from distributional RL (we saw mixed results with C51 and QR-DQN).
 - Integrations and recommended preprocessing for >1000 environments from [gym](https://github.com/openai/gym), [gym-retro](https://github.com/openai/retro) and [procgen](https://github.com/openai/procgen) are provided.
-- We implemented the large IMPALA CNN with 2x channels from Espeholt et al. (2018)
+- We implemented the large IMPALA CNN with 2x channels from Espeholt et al. (2018).
-- To reduce training time, the implementation uses large, vectorized environments, asynchronous environment interaction, mixed precision training and larger batch sizes.
+- The implementation uses large, vectorized environments, asynchronous environment interaction, mixed-precision training, and larger batch sizes to reduce training time.
-- Due to compute and time constraints we only trained for 10M frames (compared to 200M in the paper)
+- Due to compute and time constraints, we only trained for 10M frames (compared to 200M in the paper).

 When trained for only 10M frames, this implementation outperforms: